JPSC-PDRC-KEIO/jpscdocs_en/married/household_finance.rst

 What kind of health insurance do you have?
 -----------------------------------------------

-(If any of answers 1 to 4 apply, please state whether you yourself are the insurer or any other family member is the insurer.
-When you are dependent on your spouse, please circle “2.
-Family”.)
+(Circle one from 1 to 6.
+If any of answers 1 to 4 apply, please state whether you yourself are the insurer or any other family member is the insurer.)

 .. csv-table::
    :header-rows: 1